irpatel/property/README.md

 # property
-Small python CLI to handle frequent tasks for tenants
+Small python CLI to handle frequent tasks for tenants.
+Written as a fun little weekend activity.